 Viewing entries in

-Lavada has devoted her career to the movement for educational excellence and equity.
+Lavada is a Partner at Transcend.
+She has devoted her career to the movement for educational excellence and equity.
 Her investment and interest in new school models was sparked during her time as a third grade teacher with UnCommon Schools in Newark, New Jersey and enhanced over the last few years.
 Prior to joining Transcend, she was the Chief of Staff on the Org-Wide Strategy team at Teach For America and the Deputy Director at the Right Question Institute.
 She started her career in management consulting focused on nonprofit organizational development and effectiveness.
 She holds an AB in Sociology from Harvard University and lives in her hometown of Newark, New Jersey.

 Anirban Bhattacharyya joined Transcend to work with and learn from some of the most innovative educators and schools in the country.
 Before joining Transcend, Anirban spent eleven years at the KIPP charter school network, first as a teacher and Director of Instructional Technology at KIPP Chicago and then as the national Digital Learning Director at KIPP Foundation.
 Some highlighted experiences from these roles include teaching middle school math and special education, helping build KIPP’s first regional blended learning model, and supporting the scaling of educational technology, blended learning, and personalized learning across the KIPP network.
 Anirban began his career as a high school science and special education teacher in St. Louis Public Schools with Teach For America.